Destruction and reconstruction at the Stones of Stenness

 The three stones that made up the 1906 dolmen as they can be seen today.
 (Sigurd Towrie)

-The three stones that made up the 1906 dolmen as they can be seen today. (📷 Sigurd Towrie)
+The three stones that made up the 1906 dolmen as they appear today. (📷 Sigurd Towrie)

 Today, roughly midway between the central hearth and the entrance causeway are two angular, flat-topped, stones, standing side by side, with a large prone slab beside them.